salmawfs/capstone-bakeacademy/README.md

 We want to introduce a wide range of bakery goods and teach people how to make them through BakeAcademy.<br>
 Additionally, the app can serve as a warning for users who are allergic to certain ingredients by displaying the food ingredients and showing its nutritional value.

-Go to CC Branch to see API Services
+Go to CC Branch to see API Services<br>
-Go to ML Branch to see Models
+Go to ML Branch to see Models<br>
-Go to MD Branch to see Application File
+Go to MD Branch to see Application File<br>